langgenius/dify-sandbox/FAQ.md

 	syscall.SYS_SCHED_GETAFFINITY, syscall.SYS_MBIND, syscall.SYS_EPOLL_PWAIT, 435,
 }
 ```
-If the syscall alias not defined in golang, you can direcly use the number instead.
+If the syscall alias not defined in golang, you can directly use the number instead.

 5. Build and Run the whole project again.